luvnft/podsearch/README.md

 - [x] Setup up multisearch for the search-service on the backend.
 Should give some slight performance benefits
 - [x] Don't have debouncing on client side, but do have throttling + cancellable promises
 - [x] Add helmet and add rate-limiting
-- [ ] Add word, by, word, highlighting during playback
 - ~~[ ] Legg til navbar i toppen hvor det står hvor mange podcaster episoder er transcriba+ current listerens~~
-- [ ] Download all podcats (should be)...
 - [x] Light refactoring of backend and frontend to support SeachQuery and filter/sort parameteres + refactor ServiceWorker + change all APIs to POST requests.
 - [x] Find out why worker is slow on new backend.
 Json parsing?
 Filter setting on the meilisearch api?
 - [x] Fix the buttons
-- [ ] Add dark mode... toggle button + functionality.
-- [ ] Finiah the rest of the desktop design and shit
-- [ ] Make MeiliSearch production probably.
 - [x] Segments have to move
 - [x] Add segment search functionality route so it can be shared.
-- [ ] Add the firefox colors as the nuxt progress bar bar color  and find out why loding indicator doesnt work
+- ~~[ ] Add the firefox colors as the nuxt progress bar bar color  and find out why loding indicator doesnt work~~ (This is meaningless as the NuxtLoadingIndicator is only present on SPAs not SSR apps.
 - [x] Search button index redirect
 - [x] Time location needs to update if livesubs are enabled.
 - [x] Livesubs button is needed
 - ~~[ ] Binary tree subs cache object needs to be available~~ (unnecessary)
-- [ ] Start opp transcriberen igjen
-- [ ] Create a blog post explaining the project?
-Wordpress?
 - [x] Drop usage of hq720
 - [x] Start delayed hydratipn again
 - ~~[ ] Increase zoom further to 25% or 10%??~~ (not necessary, enough screen hagging)